SteveLauC/Notes/database/PostgreSQL/books/PostgreSQL_14_Internals-Egor_Rogov/2_Isolation.md

    Once a transaction is committed, it can survive system failures (guaranteed by WAL).

-2. Properties ACD are very basics for Databases, and should be implemented well.
+2. Properties ACD are very basics for databases, and should be implemented well.
    I is hard to do, so we have different Isolation levels.

+# 2.2 Isolation Levels and Anomalies in SQL Standard